Apple Watch ban news hub: Everything we know right now - 9to5Mac

 December 27:

-Apple’s appeal for a pause of the Apple Watch ban is granted thanks to the US appeals court.
+Apple’s appeal for a pause of the Apple Watch ban was granted thanks to the US appeals court.
 The pause runs through January 10.
-Apple has also submitted a software update that it believes will resolve the issue, but a decision on whether or not that software fix adequately addresses the two patents won’t be made until January.
-12
+Apple has also submitted a software update that it believes will resolve the issue, but a decision on whether or not that software fix adequately addresses the two patents won’t be made until January 12.

+- Dec 27 2023 – 2:30 pm PT: Apple Watch Series 9 and Ultra 2 returning to select Apple Stores today, online tomorrow

 - Dec 27, 2023 – 9:06 am PT: Apple Watch ban temporarily halted thanks to US appeals court